deanjiao/gmtk-game-jam-2020/README.md

 Authors: Dean Jiao, Ruju Jambusaria

-Welcome to Grapple Panic!
+Welcome to Potion Panic!

-Synopsis: Your grapple hook gun has broken down and is firing willy-nilly!
-Can you reach the summit without falling?
+Synopsis: It's time to brew a potion!
+The headmaster isn't around, but luckily you've been given the recipe!
+What could possibly go wrong?

-Controls:
+Controls: Click and drag